Home

 December 1843 – John C. Fremont and his U.S. Army expedition explore Central Oregon.

-1892 – William P. Vandevert founds Vandevert Ranch on the Little Deschutes River.
+1892 – William P. Vandevert founds Vandevert Ranch and builds a log house, The Old Homestead, on the Little Deschutes River.
 The ranch becomes a hay farm, a cattle ranch, a dairy, a poultry farm, a stagecoach stop, and a U.S. Post Office.

 1904 – Bend is platted by its founder, A.M.
 Drake, who sees great opportunities for irrigation nearby and seeks advice from Bill Vandevert, whom he had met earlier in Arizona.
 Bend is incorporated January 4, 1905.